protesilaos/my-website/_pages/about.md

 Now I am nominally committed to agricultural activities in a remote mountainous region in Cyprus, though the prevailing conditions (the pandemic, persistent economic recession...) mean that I am oscillating between states of under- and un- employment.
+I am now searching for alternatives and am hoping for the best.

 Those granted, I am just a philosopher.
 I spend much of my time doing philosophy, whether that is by thinking or writing.
 I also program my